“He made decisions instantly, and carried them out quickly, without apparent

 Most of the time the score was close; occasionally, however the demons

-Pirio Kasparov’s life has been nothing but trouble.
+Up to this point Pirio Kasparov’s life has been nothing but trouble.
 Growing up in Beacon Hill, she always felt that there was something amiss when it came to the whole understanding of how her parents path’s crossed, got married and immigrated to the United States of America.
-After settling in Boston, her famous fashion model and perfumery mother died when Pirio was ten, her father Milosa remarried and continued with the day-to-day operations of reknowned Inessa Mark.
-Pirio was enrolled in a juvenile detention “lite” boarding school for girls called Gaston where she met a fellow daughter of Russian immigrants named Thomasina.
+After settling in Boston, her famous fashion model and perfumery mother died when Pirio was ten, her father Milosa remarried and continued with the day-to-day operations of renowned company Inessa Mark.
+Pirio’s downward spiral was expedited once she was enrolled in a juvenile detention “lite” boarding school for girls called Gaston where she met a fellow daughter of Russian immigrants named Thomasina.
 From their first encounter they were the quintessential bosom buddies sharing in their love for underachievement, teenage anarchy, and the denial of their nouveau riche lifestyle.
-Through drinking, skipping school, hitchhiking, and cavorting with bottom feeders, whatever Thomasina and Pirio did they were going to do it together.
+Through drinking, skipping school, hitchhiking, and cavorting with bottom feeders; whatever Thomasina and Pirio did they were going to do it together.
 As “American” as they were, you get the feeling that through their misguided adolescence that they were painting the town red with Mother Russia navigating there way.
 Besides their love for raising trouble they both come from a place of wealth, which goes against the upbringing children in there financial situation typically experience.
-Not the prototypical Miss.
-Manners etiquette classes, tea parties, and Ivy League preparation, these two girls rebelled against original expectations and indulged in the seedy wasteland of opportunities, in all its glory.
+Not the prototypical Miss Manners etiquette classes, tea parties, and Ivy League preparations, these two girls rebelled against expectations and indulged in the seedy wasteland, and all its glory.
 Fast forward several years, Pirio has tamed her mischievous urges while Thomasina has settled into a life of drinking, drugs, and promiscuity all the while conceiving a brilliant ten-year-old child named Noah.
-Before they both know it they will be smack dab into the middle of a dilemma where laws have no bearing and no one can hear you scream.
+Before they know it they will be smack dab into the middle of a dilemma where laws have no bearing and no one can hear you scream.

-As one would imagine, a story set in beautiful New England would be very atmospheric and temperamental.
-With the changing colours of leaves, the frost on the decaying grass, the long-lasting autumnal presence, to mother natures plundering nor’easters, Boston witnesses it all.
+As one would imagine, a story set in beautiful New England would be very atmospheric and like the ocean very temperamental.
+With the changing colours of leaves, the frost on the decaying grass, the long-lasting autumnal presence, to Mother Nature’s plundering nor’easters, Boston witnesses it all.
 In North of Boston, from beginning to end, its narrative is accompanied by a shroud of mystery like a fog layering the northern shores of the Atlantic.
 Like a spectral presence it slowly but surely makes its way inland encompassing the main characters, specifically but not reserved to lead protagonist Pirio Kasparov.
-From the distressed yet brilliant young boy Noah dealing with the sudden death of his father Edward “Ned” Rizzo, to his criminally depressant-dependent mother Thomasina who plays the grieving widow but in truth has a flare for the dramatic,to the mystery surrounding Pirio’s parents Milosa and Inessa’s history in Moscow, to Pirio who is dealing with survivors guilt and PTSD, and finally to the mysterious comings and goings of Ned’s childhood friends and business partners.
+From the distressed yet brilliant young boy Noah dealing with the sudden death of his father Ned Rizzo, to his criminal, depressant-dependent mother Thomasina who plays the grieving widow but in truth has a flare for the dramatic, to the mystery surrounding Pirio’s parents Milosa and Inessa’s, to Pirio who is dealing with survivors guilt and PTSD, and finally to the mysterious comings and goings of Ned’s childhood friends and business partners.
 There are so many loose ends you just hope that by the end that there is enough restraint before the bottom falls out and everyone is washed out to sea.